-Staff does not recommend approval of items #2 and #3.
-Staff recommends the following prior to returning to the HDRC:
+Staff does not recommend approval of items #1 through #3.
+Staff recommends the following prior to the applicant returning to the HDRC:

 - i.
-That the applicant preserve the side front porch door opening and provide staff with final door selections. - ii.
-That the applicant provide staff with a final column design and a detailed drawing. - iii.
-That the applicant reduce the overall height of the rear addition to be subordinate to that of the primary historic structure. - iv.
-That the applicant incorporate a siding detail to separate the addition from the historic structure. - v.
+That the applicant install a standing seam metal roof throughout that features that panels are 18 to 21 inches wide, seams are 1 to 2 inches in height, a crimped ridge seam or low profile ridge cap and a standard galvalume finish. - ii.
+That the applicant preserve the side front porch door opening and provide staff with final door selections that are to be approved prior to installation. - iii.
+That the applicant provide staff with a detailed drawing of the final column design. - iv.
+That the applicant reduce the overall height of the rear addition to be subordinate to that of the primary historic structure. - v.
+That the applicant incorporate a siding detail to separate the addition from the historic structure. - vi.
 That the applicant install wood skirting on both the primary historic structure and addition.